-- Boil the potatoes in water until soft, then drain and mash the, Set aside.
+- Boil the potatoes in water until soft, then drain and mash, then set aside for now.

 - Brown the beef and pork in a skillet together and drain excess fat.

-- Season the micture with salt and pepper, stir, and simmer, covered, for (20 minutes, stirring every few minutes.
+- Season the mixture with salt and pepper, stir, and simmer, covered, for (20 minutes, stirring every few minutes.

 - Pull out the bay leaf and stir in the mashed potatoes.

 - Remove from heat and set aside to cool.